json-schema-org/json-schema-spec/jsonschema-core.md

 elements.

-An instance is valid against `contains` if the number of elements that are valid against its subschema is with the inclusive range of the minimum and (if any) maximum number of occurrences.
+An instance is valid against `contains` if the number of elements that are valid against its subschema is within the inclusive range of the minimum and (if any) maximum number of occurrences.

 The maximum number of occurrences is provided by the `maxContains` keyword